Fyodor Dostoevsky: Youth (1836–1843)

-On 27 September 1837, Dostoevsky's mother died of tuberculosis.
-The previous May, his parents had sent Dostoevsky and his brother Mikhail to Saint Petersburg to attend the free Nikolayev Military Engineering Institute, forcing the brothers to abandon their academic studies for military careers.
+On 27 February 1837 Dostoevsky's mother died of tuberculosis.
+The previous May, Dostoevsky’s parents sent him and his elder brother Mikhail (the two eldest Dostoevsky children) to Saint Petersburg to attend the Nikolayev Military Engineering Institute (later renamed the Military Engineering-Technical University), forcing the brothers to abandon their academic studies for military careers.
 Dostoevsky entered the academy in January 1838, but only with the help of family members.
 Mikhail was refused admission on health grounds and was sent to an academy in Reval (now Tallinn, Estonia).

 Dostoevsky disliked the academy, primarily because of his lack of interest in science, mathematics, and military engineering and his preference for drawing and architecture.
 As his friend Konstantin Trutovsky once said, "There was no student in the entire institution with less of a military bearing than F.M.
 Dostoevsky.
 He moved clumsily and jerkily; his uniform hung awkwardly on him; and his knapsack, shako and rifle all looked like some sort of fetter he had been forced to wear for a time and which lay heavily on him."
 Dostoevsky's character and interests made him an outsider among his 120 classmates: he showed bravery and a strong sense of justice, protected newcomers, aligned himself with teachers, criticised corruption among officers, and helped poor farmers.
 Although he was solitary and inhabited his own literary world, he was respected by his classmates.
 His reclusiveness and interest in religion earned him the nickname "Monk Photius".